hashkat/hashkat/docs/installation.md

     `mv network_state.dat /output/network_stat.dat`

-    `cp INFILE.yaml /output/INFILE.yaml`

     `mv output output_new_name`

-   PRO TIP:  keep a copy of INFILE in case you want to re-run the simulation or remember your input parameters.

 1. [Gnuplot](http://gnuplot.sourceforge.net/) is the primary graphing utility used in this documentation.
 To install **Gnuplot**, type in the command: